Veronfc/TOP-calculator/README.md

-# Final project in Odin foundation course
+# Final project in The Odin Project foundation course